epsilon-program/epsilon-program.github.io/section3.md

 ((Please take screenshots of your journey.
 Post the screenshot, your true name and a short description of your past life in the thread on the forums.))

 ### The Wilderness Quest
-The member must journey deep into the wilderness around Mount Chilliad and meditate there for 7 days and 7 nights.
+The member must journey deep into the wilderness around Mount Chilliad and meditate there for 7 days and 7 nights.<br>
 ((Take the most beautiful screenshot of your meditation possible, post it in the thread on the forums.))